sadafkakavand388/python_practice/README.md

 # python_practice

-practice codes with the book "Automate the boring stuff with python"
+This repository contains my python code as I study the book "Automate the boring stuff with python".

+Day 1:
+- chapter 1 completed
+- practiced basic functions and flow control